OrKreizman/TOPO_PARSER/README.md

 ## Important Notes

-- The utility is designed to report parsing progress to the user, allowing for the printing of the existing topology while still processing new topology data(using seperate process for printing).
+- The utility is designed to report parsing progress to the user, allowing for the printing of the existing topology while still parsing new topology data (using a separate process for printing).

 ## Example Usage